langchou/langchou/README.md

 # Hey!
 Nice to see you.

 Welcome to my page!
-i'm jonty,a junior C++ developer from 🇨🇳China, currently living in Hangzhou, Zhejiang.
+i'm jonty,a junior C++ developer from China, currently living in Hangzhou, Zhejiang.